bitcobblers/DrillSergeant/README.md

 # Summary

 **JustBehave** is a behavior testing library that empowers developers to apply BDD practices with minimal amount of friction.
-Simply import the package, write your behaviors in familiar C# syntax, and execute using your preferred test runner (e.g. xunit).
+Simply import the package and write your behaviors in familiar C# syntax.

 # Disclaimer